-When approaching this debate, I think about the use case of self-defense and what type of motion might be better.
+When approaching this debate, put some thought into the specific use case of self-defense and what type of motion might be better.

 For this reason I prefer a smooth knife blade for general self-defense purposes.

 Keep in mind, a plain edge blade will generally not be nearly as effective as a serrated blade.
-The fact that it is less likely to get hung up on clothing is what really makes the plain edge blade superior.
+The fact that it is less likely to get hung up on clothing is all that really makes the plain edge blade superior.

 Scenarios where a serrated edge is better